 Definitely, the restructuring process will produce positive results in several business areas, especially service enhancement, improved management, leverage gains, and the accomplishment of correctional and probation services mission and goals.

-Our most prominent experience as far as business restructuring and innovation are concerned sought to achieve the change of the organizational culture towards the Responsive Governance model, to implement a quality management and continuous improvement system and establish a framework of collaborative work.
+Our most prominent experience, as far as business restructuring and innovation are concerned, sought to achieve the change of the organisational culture towards the Responsive Governance model, to implement quality management and continuous improvement system and establish a framework of collaborative work.